 In terms of their overall impact on the environment, and compared to landfills, incineration plants have much to recommend them.
 Nevertheless, incineration still seems to be a classic example of a “second-best” solution: better than the worst, but a long way from the best we can do.

 The four ‘Rs’—reusing, recycling, repurposing and reducing—offer a more effective answer to our ongoing garbage disposal dilemma.
 An ounce of prevention, as has often been said, is worth a pound of cure—and an ounce of incinerated trash is certainly easier to handle than a pound of raw garbage.

 Recycling and waste reduction must be considered as our first line of defense to reduce our overall waste stream, and this also must include composting our organic waste instead of throwing it away.
 When we think about it, there truly is no “away,” as all waste must go somewhere.
 Many of the materials that are thrown away have the potential to be used to produce new items, and not reusing these materials is a large waste of resources.

 The issue of waste incineration may not simply be a matter of “to incinerate” or “not to incinerate,” but perhaps we should instead be considering where it is appropriate to use incineration, where it is not appropriate to use, and how incineration technology can be a part of how we manage our waste in the future.
-We also need to ensure that there are strict regulations concerning emissions from incinerators, and seek to implement the most effective technologies to eliminate as many of these pollutants as possible.
+Even if it isn’t the ultimate answer, large-scale incineration of waste could function as an intermediate step on our path to a more viable and sustainable future.

 The ideal scenario, of course, is to not produce any waste that endures, but to have an entire system where materials are returned and utilized again in some way.
 That is what nature does, and that is what we also must learn to do.